dmx-systems/dmx-linqa/README.md

 | `sv` | Swedish                |
 | `uk` | Ukrainian              |

 Linqa is an application for the [DMX platform](https://github.com/dmx-systems/dmx-platform).
 Linqa is Open Source software under the GNU AGPL license.
+Linqa is the generalized version and subsequent derivate of [DMX Zukunftswerk](https://github.com/dmx-systems/dmx-zukunftswerk).

 ## Configuration